jessm12/tekton-pipeline-runner/README.md

     - Enable Kubernetes
     - A properly set up `GOPATH` (it is advised to use `$HOME/go`).
 The directory structure is important so that `ko` commands function as expected.
 Images should be built and made available at your `localhost:5000` Docker registry when `ko` is used.
 See [Gopath docs](https://github.com/golang/go/wiki/GOPATH) for details.

-- An image registry to push your built application image and a registry to push images from `ko apply` commands in setting up Tekton Pipelines and Knative eventing-sources (setting up a local environment is outlined below with a local registry being used but remote registries are supported)
+- A destination image registry to push your built application image to
+- A registry to push images as a result of `ko apply` below outlines using a [`local registry`](#local-enviroment-setup)

 ## Install Knative and Istio